-The sequence export function can be accessed by clicking the 'Sequences' link in the Export section of the contents page.
+The sequence export function can be accessed by clicking the 'Sequences' link in the Export section of the contents page of isolate databases, or the 'Profile sequences' link of sequence definition databases.

 Alternatively, you can access this function by clicking the 'Sequences' button in the Export list at the bottom of the results table.
 Please note that the list of functions here may vary depending on the setup of the database.